sgmobiledev/OpenEpaperLinkHATagSources/README.md

       This integration must config sensors in ha-template-sensor.yaml or configuration.yaml .

 >    - *1.54-solar-rain-alert.yaml*
+>    - *1.54-solar-rain-alerter-V2.yaml*
 ![Example of the Yaml script!](/images/1.54-solar_rain_mini.jpg)
       Implementation Zigbee Solarpanel based Sensor Rain Alerter for 1.54 E-Tags Version.
       This integration must configured template Sensors from your zigbee or configuration.yaml.
-      In my usecase must rest template from zigbee instance from zigbeeToMqtt.
+      In my usecase must rest template from zigbee instance from zigbeeToMqtt.V2 has new device Syntex and update View.

 >    - *1.54-openplant-soil.yaml*
 ![Example of the Yaml script!](/images/1.54-openplant-motion-soil.jpg)